piougy/CzechIdMng/Realization/frontend/README.md

 ### Install Node.js

-**Node.js version 4.x or higher is required (npm version 3.6 or higher is required).** Download and install Node.js by your OS.
+**Node.js version 4.x.x is required (npm version 3.6 or higher is required).** Download and install Node.js by your OS.

 For linux (fedora):